 Some of the sites’ popular exhibitions are now available online to enjoy from home.
 They include the Ashmolean’s Young Rembrandt exhibition, the History of Science Museum’s Precious and Rare: Islamic Metalwork from The Courtauld as well as the Bodleian Libraries Art of Advertising and the Pitt Rivers Museum’s Photography and Women.

-Find out more about GLAM’s online activities and resources for visitors
+Find out more about Gardens, Libraries and Museums (GLAM's) online activities and resources for visitors

 The museums, the Weston Library and Bodleian Library hope to welcome visitors back in early December following government guidance.